alexphi/jekyll-tailwind-template/README.md

 ## Why another Jekyll + Tailwind starter/template?

-Basically, this in an opinionated template where files are organized as I like.
+This in an opinionated template where files are organized as I like.
 This is the setup I use on almost every static site project I work on.

 All pages (except 404.html) are under a `pages` folder.
-I like to manually set the permalink for all content in my sites, and I don't like too much files at the root level.
+I like to manually set the permalink for all content in my sites, and I don't like seeing actual content files at the root level.

 ## Next steps